It’s Plastic Free July – how to be part of the solution

 A world driven by convenience has led to a throw-away culture fuelling a plastic environmental crisis.
-As the UN puts it ‘our planet is choking on plastic’ and it’s our addiction to single-use plastic which has caused it.
-We have become over dependant on this man-made material and we must reduce our reliance on plastic in order to help solve the problem.
+As the UN puts it ‘our planet is choking on plastic’ and it’s our addiction to single-use plastic specifically which has caused it.
+We have become over dependant on this man-made material and we must reduce our reliance in order to help solve the problem.
+Single-use plastics have become so deeply engrained in our consumer habits that for decades we barely recognised the issue, nor realised just how much we collectively consumed of this convenient, but environmentally destructive material.

 Here’s some scary facts: